Tahlor/handwriting-synthesis/readme.md

 ![](img/banner.svg)
+# Notes
+* make_training_data - create new synthetic data to train other stuff
+* prepare_synth_data - take reconstructed-offline-stroke data and prep to train HW SYNTH model
+*

 # Handwriting Synthesis
 Implementation of the handwriting synthesis experiments in the paper <a href="https://arxiv.org/abs/1308.0850">Generating Sequences with Recurrent Neural Networks</a> by Alex Graves.
 The implementation closely follows the original paper, with a few slight deviations, and the generated samples are of similar quality to those presented in the paper.